theSoberSobber/CP-Snippets/docs/README.md

 - **[Simpler-Segtree](https://thesobersobber.github.io/CP-Snippets/Simpler-Segtree)** : Init with an array simply using the build fn, customize operation and epslion in the struct itself, supports point updates and range queries
 - **[Sparse-General](https://thesobersobber.github.io/CP-Snippets/Sparse-General)** : General Implementation of Sparse table with the template<class T> structure
 - **[Weird_Lazy_Segtree](https://thesobersobber.github.io/CP-Snippets/Lazy Segtree)** : A lazy segtree taken from a abc340 E mridulahi submission, it's supposed to be able to do range updates and point queries
+- **[Xor-Of-First-N-Natural-Numbers](https://thesobersobber.github.io/CP-Snippets/Xor of first N Natural Numbers)** : based on the fact that if n%4==3 then xor till n from 1 is 0
 - **[arr-inp](https://thesobersobber.github.io/CP-Snippets/arr-inp)** : arr-inp
 - **[arr-pref](https://thesobersobber.github.io/CP-Snippets/arr-pref)** : arr-pref
 - **[bfs-dist](https://thesobersobber.github.io/CP-Snippets/bfs-dist)** : bfs that measures levels/dist